 The goal of Survivors Teaching Students® is for future physicians, nurse practitioners, nurses and physician assistants to be able to diagnose the disease when it is in its earlier, most treatable stages.
 This program brings ovarian cancer survivors into the classroom, where they present their unique stories along with facts about the disease.
 Students are able to interact with and learn from actual patients.

-Survivors Teaching Students® is offered in 259 healthcare programs, including medical schools, nursing programs, nurse practitioner programs, physician assistant programs and allied health programs.
-In the United States it reaches 34 states, the District of Columbia and the Virgin Islands; the program is also offered in the United Kingdom and Canada.
-In 2016, the program educated over 11,100 students through the work of 817 volunteers.
+Survivors Teaching Students® is offered in 314 healthcare programs, including medical schools, nursing programs, nurse practitioner programs, physician assistant programs and allied health programs.
+In the United States it reaches 38 states, the District of Columbia, Virgin Islands, U.K., Canada, and Australia.
+In 2018, the program educated over 11,500 students through the work of 934 volunteers.